ChemistryMickey/Financial-Monte-Carlo/README.md

 There is no option to run all benchmarks because these are expensive.

-## TODO / Known Bugs
+## TODO / Known Bugs (in Prio order)
 - [ ] Seems like sometimes, Money's cents can be negative and that borks everything
+- [ ] Integration testing using the `Person`
-- [ ] Tune the dispersions.
-Right now many of them are nonsense.
+- [ ] Tune the dispersions better.
+Right now the median stock market goes down which seems wrong.
+Inflation also tends deflationary which seems wrong.
 - [ ] Add a bond market to supplement the stock market.
 Maybe also a non-liquid asset market such as art/long-term investments?
+- [ ] Come up with a more clever way of seeding the RNGs than "42"

+## Design flaws / Kinda jank
+- Adding a dispersion is very manual.
+Gotta add it to the object config parse, then add it to the SimConfig.cpp parse.
+- Adding a loggable is also quite manual.
+It can probably be wrapped in a couplea macros.